-The opossum is a medium-sized mammal, about the size of a house cat, with gray to black fur, a pink nose, naked ears, and an almost hairless prehensile tail (able to grasp, hold or wrap around).
-They are North American’s only marsupial.
-They are solitary, slow moving animals who are most active at night, when they wander randomly in search for food.
+The opossum is a medium-sized mammal, about the size of a house cat, with gray to black fur, a pink nose, naked ears, and an almost hairless prehensile tail (able to grasp, hold, or wrap around).
+They are North America’s only marsupial.
+They are solitary, slow-moving animals who are most active at night, when they wander randomly in search for food.

 Opossums are usually shy and harmless animals, with two main defense mechanisms.
 First, if an opossum is frightened and unable to flee, she may display her teeth and hiss.
 Although this behavior might appear fierce, it is usually just a warning.
 Second, if they feel they are in real danger, they might “play possum” and have the appearance of being dead.
 When the opossum feels that he is no longer in danger, he will revive himself and move on.

 The life span of opossums is very short.
 A four-year old wild opossum is a rarity.
 The average female probably lives through one breeding season in which time she may raise two litters of approximately a dozen young.
 Once born, the young instinctively crawl upward into the mother’s pouch where they will nurse for approximately fifty days.
-When they grow to be approximately 3 – 4 inches long, they crawl out of their mother’s pounch and ride around on their mother’s back.
+When they grow to be approximately 3 to 4 inches long, they crawl out of their mother’s pouch and ride around on their mother’s back.
 If they fall off, their mother may not notice because they are so small.
+If very young opossums are found, a wildlife rehabilitator should be contacted because they may be orphaned and too young to survive on their own.
 They are independent of their mother at about three months old.
 These large litters help accommodate for the high mortality rate opossums face.

 POSSIBLE CONFLICTS & SOLUTIONS

 Exclusion using a one-way door is easy and effective.
-You simply wait until approximately two hours after dark when the opossum should be out foraging, and loosely close the opening with netting, straw, a one-way door or another material.
+You simply wait until approximately two hours after dark when the opossum should be out foraging, and loosely close the opening with netting, straw, a one-way door, or other material.
 This way an animal inside can easily push his way out but an animal on the outside will not be able to regain entry.
-Click here to go to our links and resources page to find vendors that sell one-way doors.

 If an opossum is seen in a yard or neighborhood, the best thing to do is to be patient since she will most likely move on within a short time without the need for human intervention.